Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Numerical results

 \subsection{3D convergence test}

 The known source terms, initial conditions and boundary conditions are taken so that the exact solution is defined by

-The performance of the coupled/decoupled numerical algorithms 3.1-3.2 and 5.1-5.4 herein are studied to present the accuracy experiments with respect to $\Delta t$ and $h$.
+The performance of the coupled/decoupled numerical Schemes 3.1-3.2 and 5.1-5.4 herein are studied to present the accuracy experiments with respect to $\Delta t$ and $h$.
 The parameters are taken to $\nu_r=1$, $\nu=1$, $\mu=1$, $c_0= c_a=c_d=0.5$ and $S= 1$.
 The terminal time is chosen to $T=1$.
-The time steps are set to $\Delta t=h$ when algorithms 3.1-3.2 and 5.3-5.4, and {$\Delta t=\sqrt{h}$} when algorithms 5.1-5.2.
-We take the spatial grid size {$h=\frac{1}{4},\frac{1}{8},\frac{1}{12},\frac{1}{16}$}.
-From tables 1-4, we can see that the rates of error estimate for algorithm 3.1-3.2 and 5.1-5.2 are consistent with the theoretical results.
+The time steps are set to $\Delta t=h$ when Schemes 3.1-3.2 and 5.3-5.4, and $\Delta t=\sqrt{h}$ when Schemes 5.1-5.2.
+We take the spatial grid size $h=\frac{1}{4},\frac{1}{8},\frac{1}{12},\frac{1}{16}$.
+From tables 1-4, we can see that the rates of error estimate for Schemes 3.1-3.2 and 5.1-5.2 are consistent with the theoretical results.
 In addition, the error rates of the velocity, the magnetic and the micro-rotation can achieve optimal.
 We get an interesting observation that the error of the pressure has better convergence rate than theoretical results.
-From tables 5-6, it is easy to present that the rates of convergence in time and space are all first order for the algorithms 5.3-5.4.
+From tables 5-6, it is easy to present that the rates of convergence in time and space are all first order for the Schemes 5.3-5.4.